Just like your plot has layers, consider the emotional layers of your story.

 Often, they’re multiple feelings at once.

 You might be happy for a friend who just got a promotion, but envious because you were passed over for one.
-Or thrilled for a sister marrying the man of her dreams, but worried because this makes marriage number five for him.
+Or thrilled for a sister marrying the man of her dreams, but worried because this is marriage number five for him.

 “It’s complicated” is a real thing, and characters struggle with those same emotional challenges.